jgte/orb/README.md

 ## Directory structure

 Each checked-out copy of this repository is intended to be its own self-contained *project*.
 That means that is should contain all data, metadata, plots and code.
-It is up to the user to refrain from pushing scripts that are specific to a certain application that isn't really interesting to anyone else (and that may be the case for the scripts listed in the [`Applications`](#Applications) section.)
+It is up to the user to refrain from pushing scripts that are specific to a certain application that isn't really interesting to anyone else (and that may be the case for the scripts listed in the [Applications](#Applications) section.)

 The following directories make up the repository:

-* aux : contains auxiliary data, such as C20 time series, land makes and geopotential coefficients
+* aux : contains auxiliary data, such as C20 time series, land masks and geopotential coefficients
-* data : this is where the data are stored by the `datastorage` class
-* metadata : this is where the metadata are stored by the `datastorage` class
 * packages : contains auxiliary software (currently `+yaml`)
-* plots :  : this is where the plots are stored by the `datastorage` class
 * version_patching : contains functions that were not available in old Matlab versions (in case those versions are the only possibility)

+The following directories are relevant to the [`datastorage`](#datastorage) class:

+* data : contains data (from imported data through the whole processing chain)
+* metadata : contains metadata files
+* plots : contains plots produced by the various processing methods

 ## `datastorage`